CLIMAAX/crabook/README.md

 ### Useful notes

-- `_build` directory has been added to .gitignore, so when you build it, it will not be not pushed to GitHub
+- `_build` directory has been added to .gitignore, so when you build it, it will not be pushed to GitHub
 - If you clone the repo in this early phase and work on Jupyter notebooks, you might download some data.
 Please keep all data in folder named `data`, as that is also set up in .gitignore and not pushed to the repo
 - Please do not add new notebooks to this repo without them being reviewed by project partners
 - If you did add some markdown files or notebooks, make sure they are listed in the `_toc.yml` file too, otherwise they will not be added to the book